Fertility Counseling in Winston-Salem, NC | IVF & Infertility Therapy (Online Across North Carolina)

 The decision to go to therapy in the midst of IVF can be challenging.
 We don’t want it to feel like just another appointment.
 You already have so many appointments.
 You’re not looking for a generalist who has “seen a few clients with medical issues.”
 You are looking for a specialist who understands the realities of IVF, the medical system, and the invisible ongoing struggle you endure on a daily basis.
 You need a therapist with real life experience who can help you through this difficult time.
 That’s where I come in.

-I’m a psychologist with over a decade of clinical experience, with a background and training in Clinical Health Psychology.
 I’m a well seasoned therapist who is comfortable wading into the discomfort of discussing IVF, holding a space for the grief, and helping you navigate difficult decisions during IVF.
-Online fertility counseling provides the flexibility you need between you already many appointments.
+Online fertility counseling provides the flexibility you need.
 You don’t have to walk this journey alone.

-Reach out when you’re ready — you don’t have to navigate this by yourself.
+Start Online Fertility Counseling in North Carolina Today — you don’t have to navigate this by yourself.